suhailabdaz/leetcode/README.md

 You can browse through the solutions directly in the repository.
 Each solution file includes the problem statement, approach, and code implementation.

-To run the code locally:
-1. Clone this repository to your local machine.
-2. Navigate to the directory of the problem you want to run.
-3. Run the code using [compiler or interpreter command].